isomerpages/mlaw-cmc/_our-service/Post Mediation Process.md

 description: ""
 ---
 <p>You can apply for <strong>voluntary remediation</strong>  <u>one month after the last mediation session</u> through
-our online application form.
+our online application <a href="https://eservices.mlaw.gov.sg/cmc/mediatorsportal/direct-intake/" rel="noopener nofollow" target="_blank">form</a>.
 You can also apply by calling the MinLaw Enquiry Line at 1800 2255 529* during office hours</p>
 <h4><strong><u>Non-neighbour Disputes</u></strong></h4>
 <p>If remediation does not materialise, you may choose to explore other options
 to address the dispute, which may include seeking legal advice or proceeding